Tall buildings are leaving cities in darkness. These architects have a radical fix

 At 4 p.m. on a bright spring day, if you’re positioned along the High Line, you’ll feel the sun’s rays beating down on you.
 This makes sense—the High Line is an elevated outdoor park exposed to the elements—but sunshine isn’t a guarantee here.
 The High Line cuts through the heart of New York City’s booming westside development, bookended by high-profile buildings like Renzo Piano’s Whitney Museum of Art and the gleaming towers of Hudson Yards with lots of new construction in between to block the sun from the popular pedestrian walk.

 Bound by water on all sides, New York City has always been forced to grow vertically; but this stretch of land along Manhattan’s West Side Highway is becoming a fortress of glass and concrete as developers eye its waterside proximity.
-At this particular location along the High Line—between 13th and 14th streets—the park is mostly boxed in by glassy towers.
+At this particular location along the High Line—between 13th and 14th Streets—the park is mostly boxed in by glassy towers.
 The park’s gardening zone, the Washington Grasslands and Woodland Edge, is filled with light-loving prairie grasses and perennials like little bluestem and coneflower that increasingly don’t see the sun.

 “We’re pretty sure that all the plants there would have died if we had done the as-of-right massing,” says Weston Walker, a senior designer at the architecture firm Studio Gang.

-He’s telling me this on a cloudy spring afternoon while standing at the 8th floor windows of the firm’s newly opened office building, 40 Tenth Avenue.
+He’s telling me this on a cloudy spring afternoon while standing at the eighth floor windows of the firm’s newly opened office building, 40 Tenth Avenue.
 In front of us, the High Line snakes past The Standard Hotel and cuts between two tall glass buildings.
-Like its neighbors, Gang’s 10 story structure is built from steel, glass, and concrete, but as Walker hinted, there’s something noticeably different about it.
+Like its neighbors, Gang’s 10-story structure is built from steel, glass, and concrete, but as Walker hinted, there’s something noticeably different about it.

 Viewed straight-on from the Hudson River, 40 Tenth looks like a simple rectangle.
 Shift to the right or left, though, and the building cuts inward, creating a dramatic faceted facade.
 The new development is part of Gang’s exploration into “solar carving,” a marketable term the firm uses to describe its process of shaping buildings based on the sun’s location and its desired effect.
-Architects have done some form of this for thousands of years, but Gang has advanced the practice by using software to create detailed solar path diagrams that allow the studio shift, tuck, and slant a building’s massing into an optimized shape.
+Architects have done some form of this for thousands of years, but Gang has advanced the practice by using software to create detailed solar path diagrams that allow the studio to shift, tuck, and slant a building’s massing into an optimized shape.

-You can see this with Gang’s other buildings including Solstice on the Park, a 26- story residential tower built last year in Chicago’s Hyde Park neighborhood whose angled windows are oriented to the city’s latitude in order to maximize sunlight in the winter and minimize heat transfer in the summer.
+You can see this with Gang’s other buildings including Solstice on the Park, a 26-story residential tower built last year in Chicago’s Hyde Park neighborhood whose angled windows are oriented to the city’s latitude in order to maximize sunlight in the winter and minimize heat transfer in the summer.

 Forty Tenth is similar to Solstice in that the studio used modeling software to analyze a host of parameters including neighboring buildings, plot orientation, and the sun’s path to determine where the building should be “carved” so as much light as possible hits the High Line over the course of a year.
-In this case, the tower was set back from the elevated park to make space for a second story outdoor plaza.
-Both sides of the building slant downward, bowing out at the eighth floor before tapering back inwards towards the bottom of the site.
+In this case, the tower was set back from the elevated park to make space for a second-story outdoor plaza.
+Both sides of the building slant downward, bowing out at the eighth floor before tapering back inwards toward the bottom of the site.
 The effect is as if a jagged-toothed giant took a couple nibbles of the facade.
 According to the firm, the design increases the amount of sunlight to hit the High Line from 351 hours per year for a conventionally designed building to 1,164 hours per year.

 Gang’s 40 Tenth is an extravagant bellwether for a tension that’s been rippling across major metropolises: As cities grow, density increases, often in the form of more and taller buildings.
-Urban density is generally considered a good thing when it comes to sustainability efforts (the more people sharing resources and taking public transit, the better, the thinking goes), but big buildings can also come with trade offs like shadows and reduced public space.
+Urban density is generally considered a good thing when it comes to sustainability efforts (the more people sharing resources and taking public transit, the better, the thinking goes), but big buildings can also come with trade-offs like shadows and reduced public space.

-Architects and city planners have tried to minimize these tradeoffs for decades by creating zoning regulations that aim to increase the amount of sunlight that reaches the ground-level of neighborhoods.
+Architects and city planners have tried to minimize these trade-offs for decades by creating zoning regulations that aim to increase the amount of sunlight that reaches the ground-level of neighborhoods.
 In 1916, New York City became the first city in the United States to implement a zoning provision that set a limit on how high and how large a building could be.
-The rule was a reaction to the Equitable Life Building, a 40-story stone skyscraper designed by Edward H. Kendall and Arthur Gilman in 1915 that cast a seven acre shadow on the surrounding buildings and streets.
+The rule was a reaction to the Equitable Life Building, a 40-story stone skyscraper designed by Edward H. Kendall and Arthur Gilman in 1915 that cast a seven-acre shadow on the surrounding buildings and streets.
 The provision resulted in the classic “wedding cake” building design that New York is known for, in which the tops of buildings are a series of stepped setbacks that create more open skyspace.

 In 1961, the city implemented floor-area-ratio limits that capped the square footage of buildings.
-Developers who wanted to build taller could create ground-level public plazas, for which in return they were given more space to build upwards.
+Developers who wanted to build taller could create ground-level public plazas, for which in return they were given more space to build upward.
 Then in 1982, the city took the protection of open sky even further, implementing the first zoning ordinance that limited the amount of sky a building could obscure—in this case 75% of the sky surrounding any new building had to remain open.
 As a time capsule of a news story from the New York Times explains it, “Compliance can be complicated, but basically a structure succeeds if someone standing 250 feet away can see about three-quarters of an imaginary sphere above and around its top.”

-Before the time of advanced parametric modeling, these blanket regulations were some of the most effective ways to advocate for the street-level of cities.
+Before the time of advanced parametric modeling, these blanket regulations were some of the most effective ways to advocate for the street level of cities.
 Today, these rules still exist, but they’re not the only lever architects and city planners pull when it comes to protecting access to the sun.

 A couple years ago, the international architecture firm NBBJ came out with a provocative proposal for a “shadowless” skyscraper that used the building’s reflective facade as a way to bounce light onto London’s darkened streets.
 Renderings depicted a pair of skyscrapers whose tops expanded outward to capture as much sunlight as possible before transferring the light between the buildings and down to the street via optimally positioned angles in the glassy facade.